Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

 The suburb of Boolaroo has a median taxpayer income of $52,133 and an average income of $69,121, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is slightly above the national average, contrasting with the Rest of NSW's median income of $52,390 and average income of $65,215.
-Based on Wage Price Index growth of 8.86% since the financial year 2023, current estimates would be approximately $56,752 (median) and $75,245 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Boolaroo rank modestly, between the 36th and 42nd percentiles.
-The earnings profile shows that the $1,500 - 2,999 bracket dominates with 32.9% of residents (570 people), mirroring the metropolitan region where 29.9% occupy this bracket.
-Housing affordability pressures are severe in Boolaroo, with only 80.8% of income remaining after housing costs, ranking at the 32nd percentile.
+This is slightly above the national average, contrasting with Regional NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% since the financial year 2023, current estimates suggest approximately $56,752 (median) and $75,245 (average) as of September 2025.
+The 2021 Census shows household, family, and personal incomes in Boolaroo rank modestly, between the 36th and 42nd percentiles.
+The earnings profile indicates that the $1,500 - $2,999 bracket dominates with 32.9% of residents (570 people), mirroring the metropolitan region where 29.9% occupy this bracket.
+Housing affordability pressures are severe, with only 80.8% of income remaining after housing costs, ranking at the 32nd percentile.

 Frequently Asked Questions - Income